rbauer420/DataEntryPortal/README.md

       (6) EXPORT - Export Form to CSV file
       (7) EXIT - Exit the program

   If a user enters "step" and a number 1 - 4 (not case sensitive) or only a number, the program will take them to the questions in that class.
 After the user enters data for every question in the class, the program will take them to the main menu to enter data for all 4 steps.
+The users must enter data for all steps and in the order of the steps due to the global variables and functions called througout the program.

   Once the user is done entering data, they can enter "REVIEW" (not case sensitive) or 5, the program will print the data entered in the terminal and return to the main menu.
 If edits to the data a needed, the user only needs to select which step they need to edit data and answer the questions again.